willfarrell/middy-rds/README.md

 npm install --save middy-rds
 ```

-Requires: @middy/core:2.0.0
+Requires: @middy/core:>=2.0.0

 ## Options
-- `client` (optional): client that you want to use when connecting to database of your choice.
-By default knex.js is used but as long as your client is run as client(config) or you create wrapper to conform, you can use other tools.
+- `client` (function) (required): client that you want to use when connecting to database of your choice.
+Designed to be used by knex.js.
+However, as long as your client is run as client(config), you can use other tools.
-- `config`: configuration object passed as is to client (knex.js by default), for more details check [knex documentation](http://knexjs.org/#Installation-client)
+- `config` (object) (required): configuration object passed as is to client (knex.js recommended), for more details check [knex documentation](http://knexjs.org/#Installation-client)
-- `internalData` (optional): Pull values from middy internal storage into `config.connection` object.
+- `internalData` (object) (optional): Pull values from middy internal storage into `config.connection` object.
 - `cacheKey` (string) (default `db`): Internal cache key for the db connection.
 - `cacheExpiry` (number) (default `-1`): How long fetch data responses should be cached for. `-1`: cache forever, `0`: never cache, `n`: cache for n ms.